 Dental providers have been very slow in adopting electronic health records (EHRs) within their practices, unlike their peers in other areas of medicine.
 According to NCBI, “adoption rates of patient portals among dental practices in the United States were low.
-Top barriers for adoption of dental EHRs identified included cost/expense of EHRs, cost-benefit ratio, time to convert from paper-based to computer-based practice, and poor usability of current EHRs.”
+Top barriers to adoption of dental EHRs identified included cost/expense of EHRs, cost-benefit ratio, time to convert from paper-based to computer-based practice, and poor usability of current EHRs.”

 “An Electronic Health Record is often defined as a complete longitudinal history of an individual’s health care across all settings and encounters as well as the data types and relationships that would enable it to be created, stored, and managed electronically.”

 Precise and comprehensive clinical records of a patient that EHRs provide have the potential to benefit your dental practice in various ways:

 Allows effective communication between dental care providers